TRELIStoolkit/TRELIStoolkit.github.io/session3.md

 Adapt [lecture slides and summarized survey results](https://mstuhlmacher.github.io/TRELIStoolkit/assets/documents/S3_Slides.pdf) to the results of your workshop participants.

 ### 2. Self Reflection.
 Reflect on some conflict in your work experience and how you managed it.
 What strategies were used by you?
-By Others?
+By others?
 Which ones did or did not lead to a solution?

 ### 3. Role Playing Scenario: Athletic vs Academic Priorities.
 Break out into groups of 6 people (4 participants, 1 TRELIS leader, and 1 note taker).